-• First Offense or Minor Infraction: A

-- Second Offense or Minor Infraction: The student will be suspended from school privileges.
+- First Offense or Minor Infraction: A disciplinary meeting with parents/guardians, student, and staff members will be held to discuss the incident.
+A record of the infraction will be placed in the student's file. - Second Offense or Minor Infraction: The student will be suspended from school privileges.
 A record of the infraction will be placed in the student's file. - Third Offense or Severe Infraction: Repeated infractions or severe infractions may result in the student being assigned to an alternative school.